Will Lawson

 Will Lawson (2 September 1876 – 13 October 1957), born in Durham, England, was a popular bush poet, novelist, journalist and historian of Australia.
 Many of his works had sailing or stage coach themes.

 Early life

 Born at Gateshead, Durham, England, the family was of Scandinavian descent, with the family name originally of Larsen.
 Moving with his family to New Zealand at the age of four, they first lived in Wellington, New Zealand.

 The family moved to Brisbane, Australia around 1885, where Lawson received some education, then moved back to Wellington, New Zealand, where he worked as a clerk in an insurance office, and began writing poems for The Bulletin.

+Lawson was a fireman on the Wellington & Manawatu Railway Company, and wrote a poem Firin’ on the Mail: